utaschulz1/weather_script/Readme.md

 # Weather and outfit suggestion script in Python with API requests

-This program fetches weather data for a given city (input promt) and suggests an appropriate outfit based on the weather conditions.
+This program fetches weather data for a given city (input prompt) and suggests an appropriate outfit based on the weather conditions.

 - [What the script does](#what-the-script-does)
 - [Prerequisites](#prerequisites)